Medullary thyroid cancer: strategy, pitfalls and technical aspects with emphasis on remedial surgery

 According to the current state of knowledge, an essential result of TKI therapy is the disease stabilization of the MTC, which extends over a median of months.
 The regulatory text states that treatment should be given as long as the patient benefits clinically and toxicity is acceptable.
 A precise definition of this “benefit” is the subject of intense discussions.
 In the case of a clear progression to RECIST, a change of the TKI is currently most recommended.
 Results on other TKIs from phase I and phase II studies are now available at the MTC.
 The therapy concept is always palliative.

-Ethical Statement: The study was approved by the Institutional Review Board and written informed consent was obtained from all patients.
+Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was approved by the Institutional Review Board and written informed consent was obtained from all patients.

 - Elisei R, Alevizaki M, Conte-Devolx B, et al. European Thyroid Association guidelines for genetic testing and its clinical consequences in medullary thyroid cancer.
 Eur Thyroid J 2013;1:216-31.
 [Crossref] [PubMed]